ds-pokemon-hacking/ds-pokemon-hacking.github.io/Gen4/HGSS/Editing Town Map/editing-town-map.md

     /* 0xF */ u8 orangeDimY; // in image
 }; // size = 0x10
 ```
+Note that I have yet to document what the flags do.

 The table split up by entry:
 ```
 09 02 13 02 33 C0 41 00 00 00 00 00 00 00 00 00